Python Numpy append() - Add Elements to Array

 The numpy.append() function in Python is an essential tool for data manipulation in scientific computing.
 It enables the addition of values to the end of a NumPy array, which is a frequent requirement when processing or transforming data iteratively.
 Whether you're working on data analysis, machine learning algorithms, or regular data operations, append() becomes critical in handling and modifying array structures efficiently.

-In this article, you will learn how to use the numpy.append() function to add elements to an array.
+In this article, you will learn how to use the numpy.append() function to append elements to a numpy array.
 You will gain insights into appending elements to both one-dimensional and multi-dimensional arrays and understand the implications on array shape and efficiency.

 Appending to One-dimensional Arrays